 Director: Joshua Zimmerberg, MD, PhD

 Human embryonic development, on which the future child’s health depends, is a complex phenomenon within the female starting with egg-spermatozoa fusion.
-In each individual, a plethora of molecular recognition events mediate the development of an immune system to defend against pathogens, of a musculo-skeletal system to maintain the body, and of flexible networks of molecular expression to manage environmental stress.
-Traditionally studies on these processes have been divided among biochemistry, cell biology, virology, toxicology, etc. However Nature does not know these artificial divisions, and new understandings are emerging from the crucible that interfaces mathematically-minded physical scientists with biomedical researchers.
-The Program of Physical Biology, led by Joshua Zimmerberg is a unique scientific body that approaches human development in normal life and pathology as an integral process and that encompass first-class cell biologists, physical chemists, biophysicists, virologists, and immunologists, who not only successfully train post-docs and students within their own fields in work on their own projects but also collaborate widely, building and uniquely promulgating multidisciplinary approaches to the most important biomedical problems in the framework of the NICHD mission.
+In each individual, a plethora of molecular recognition events mediate the development of an immune system to defend against pathogens, a musculo-skeletal system to maintain the body, and flexible networks of molecular expression to manage environmental stress.
+Traditionally, studies on these processes have been divided among biochemistry, cell biology, virology, toxicology, etc. However Nature does not know these artificial divisions, and new understandings are emerging from the interface between mathematically minded physical scientists and biomedical researchers.
+The Program in Physical Biology, led by Joshua Zimmerberg, is a unique scientific body that approaches human development in normal life and pathology as an integral process and which encompass first-class cell biologists, physical chemists, biophysicists, virologists, and immunologists, who not only successfully train post-docs and students within their own fields in work on their own projects but also collaborate widely, building and uniquely promulgating multidisciplinary approaches to the most important biomedical problems in the framework of the NICHD mission.
 This year marks the retirement of our dear friend and colleague, Donald Rau, to whom we extend our very best wishes.

-The Section on Molecular Transport, led by Sergey Bezrukov, advances biophysical methods as a tool to understand molecular interactions, notably by studying, in the context of human development, disease, and pharmacological intervention, the interactions of beta-barrel membrane channel with drugs and cytosolic proteins, as regulated by upstream signaling.
-One project aims to unveil, using single-molecule functional approaches, the physical mechanisms regulating the voltage-dependent anion channel (VDAC) of the outer mitochondrial membrane in cell proliferation, reprogrammed cancer metabolism, kinase-regulated cell signaling, cytoprotection, and neurodegeneration.
+The Section on Molecular Transport, led by Sergey Bezrukov, advances biophysical methods as tools to understand molecular interactions, notably by studying, in the context of human development, disease, and pharmacological intervention, the interactions of beta-barrel membrane channels with drugs and cytosolic proteins, as regulated by upstream signaling.
+Using single-molecule functional approaches, one project aims to unveil the physical mechanisms regulating the voltage-dependent anion channel (VDAC) of the outer mitochondrial membrane in cell proliferation, reprogrammed cancer metabolism, kinase-regulated cell signaling, cytoprotection, and neurodegeneration.
 The past year's work on the VDAC focused on the effect of alpha-synuclein, an intrinsically disordered protein known to be involved in mitochondrial dysfunction in neurodegeneration.
 The group showed that alpha-synuclein reversibly blocks (and is able to translocated through) the VDAC, the major transport pore of the mitochondrial outer membrane, which suggests that alpha-synuclein participates in the regulation of normal mitochondrial respiration, in synuclein-induced mitochondrial dysfunction, or both.
 The results thus point to a plausible molecular mechanism for the protein's (patho-)physiological function.
 Work on the physical theory of facilitated transport concentrated on bulk-mediated surface diffusion to support experimental findings pointing to the importance of the membrane-binding step in the interaction of cytosolic proteins with beta-barrel channels.

-The long-term goal of the Section on Membrane Biology, led by Leonid Chernomordik, is to understand how proteins drive membrane fusion in important cell-biology processes.
+The long-term goal of the Section on Membrane Biology, led by Leonid Chernomordik, is to understand how proteins drive membrane rearrangements in important cell biology processes.
 Whereas each kind of protein has its individual personality, membrane lipid bilayers have rather general properties manifested by their resistance to disruption and bending.
 Analysis of molecular mechanisms underlying important and diverse membrane rearrangements will clarify the generality of emerging mechanistic insights and likely bring about new strategies for treating diseases involving cell invasion by enveloped viruses, intracellular trafficking, and intercellular fusion.
-In recent studies, the Section focused on the cell-to-cell fusion stage during development and regeneration of skeletal muscle and on lipid rearrangements underlying cell entry by cell-penetrating cationic peptides.
-One surprising discovery was that annexins are the fusogens of myoblast fusion, ending a decades-long search.
+In recent studies, in parallel with ongoing studies on the cell-to-cell fusion stage during development and on regeneration of muscles and bones, the Section focused on the mechanisms of cell entry by cell-permeable cationic peptides.

-The Section on Cell Biophysics, led by Ralph Nossal, studies cell behavior that can be linked to underlying physical mechanisms, for which the Section develops and applies methodologies based on mathematical and physical principles.
-The research also uses biochemical and cell-biological techniques.
-Projects currently include: (i) elaborating a physical model to explain the stochastic nature of coated vesicle biogenesis during receptor-mediated endocytosis, focusing on understanding how the size dependence of nanoparticle uptake relies on mesoscopic cell mechanics; (ii) using atomic force spectroscopy to examine the modes by which clathrin lattices can be dissociated; (iii) exploring how substrate mechanical properties affect the response of eukaryotic cells to changes in their environment; and (iv) understanding how certain small molecules interact with microtubules, and thereby act as antimitotic agents, and how microtubule arrays function in mitosis to produce accurate segregation of chromosomes.
-We also develop new experimental modalities to characterize these and related phenomena.
-We have a particular interest in the ways cellular activities are coordinated in space and time.
+The Section on Cell Biophysics, led by Ralph Nossal, studies physical and physical-chemical mechanisms underlying cell behavior, for which the Section develops and applies mathematical and computational methodologies and uses biochemical and cell-biological techniques.
+Projects currently include: (1) elaborating a mathematical model to understand the physical basis of coated vesicle biogenesis during receptor-mediated endocytosis, focusing on how the size dependence of nanoparticle uptake relies on mesoscopic cell mechanics; (2) developing quantitative measures of eukaryotic cell chemotaxis; (3) exploring how the physiological behavior of neural tissues and other cell elements is mediated by temperature-linked phase changes in the lipid bilayer of the cell membrane; and (4) understanding how certain small molecules interact with microtubules to act as antimitotic agents, and how microtubule arrays function in mitosis to produce accurate segregation of chromosomes.
+The Section also develops new experimental modalities to characterize these and related phenomena, with a particular interest in the ways in which cellular activities are coordinated in space and time.